-It’s incredible how much a person does in their lives, because of convention and follow what other people are doing.
-I was interested in this when I was a student, so as a young art student when I turned up to the Tate.
+It’s incredible how much a person does in their lives because other people are doing itit.
+I was interested in this when I was a student, so I turned to the Tate as a young art student.
 Rather than following the crowd and going around the gallery very slowing.
-I decided I approach the whole thing by whizzing around, and if anything screamed out to me ‘look at me’ – I would only stop then.
-I guess I was doing a scientific test in away lol.
+I decided I approach the whole thing by whizzing around, and if anything screamed out to me, ‘look at me – I would only stop then.
+I guess I was doing a scientific test in an away, lol.

-Anyway, I stopped dead in front of a Tracy Emin piece, named ‘My Bed’.
-I was amazed and struck on how by bringing in something from everyone’s everyday life and putting the object in a bare white room that’s empty.
+Anyway, I stopped dead in front of a Tracy Emin piece named ‘My Bed’.
+I was amazed and struck by bringing in something from everyone’s everyday life and putting the object in a bare white room empty.
 You could make such a powerful statement and impression.
-It taught me the strength of the installation as an art medium, and I still to this day love an excellent installation.
+It taught me the installation’s strength as an art medium, and I still, to this day, love an excellent installation.

 ‘My Bed’ was created in 1998 and was shortlisted for the Turner Prize.
 It consisted of her bed with bedroom objects in a messy state and gained much media attention.
 Although it did not win the prize, its notoriety has persisted.
 It was sold at auction by Christie’s in July 2014 for £2,546,500.

-Tracy Emin seems to be able to communicate so effectively her intimacy and childlike quality.
-By doing this piece of art, I think, has helped us all, as humans, to look inwards into our lives, in such a way that could make a person love themselves.
+Tracy Emin seems to be able to communicate so effectively with her intimacy and childlike quality.
+By doing this piece of art, I think, has helped us all, as humans, to look inwards into our lives in such a way that could make a person love themselves.
 It could also help us understand how we, as humans, are just gentle and fragile creatures.
-We live in such a competitive world, where we are always bashing ourselves down, and trying to be better than each other.
+We live in such a competitive world, where we are continually bashing ourselves down and trying to be better than each other.
 Self-love and self-care are very much needed.

 The bed focusses on Tracy Emin’s life.
 When you look at the bed, you may think I wouldn’t leave my bed in such a state, but I bet there have been times when you have.
-Such as, when you have been ill, or when you’re going through a break up in a relationship.
+When you have been ill, or when you’re going through a break up in a relationship.

 I had similar thoughts once when I was creating politically-themed art.
 I realised if you get too absorbed into a subject, especially if it’s positively charged and can cause your emotions to get angry.

-It can also help the viewer of your art not to become involved in a heavy slightly depressing way but to keep it light and entertaining.
-Well, that’s what I think as if you want to discuss something seriously and constructively, why not write it as its far more upfront and educational or do a documentary.
+It can also help the viewer of your art not to become involved in a heavy, slightly depressing way but to keep it light and entertaining.
+That’s what I think; if you want to discuss something seriously and constructively, why not write it as its far more upfront and educational or do a documentary.